braedons/UCI-Course-Reg-Tool/README.md

  A program to help you *double dip* with classes at UCI.

 ## Motivation
  I was trying to plan my schedule as an incoming 1st year, but I realized that there seemed like a lot of classes overlapped between the General Education courses, and my Major and Minor.
-So put a little web crawler to benefit myself and other students at this campus, to help them save a bit of time and money.
+So put a little web scraper to benefit myself and other students at this campus, to help them save a bit of time and money.

 ## Screenshots
 ![CS and GE Screenshot](/cs_ge.PNG?raw=true "CS and GE Screenshot")